-Under the src/engine/cameras folder, create a new file/module and name it camera_xform.js.
+In the src/engine/cameras folder, create a new file and name it camera_xform.js.
+Import from camera_input.js such that you can continue to add new functionality to the Camera class, and do not forget to export.

 import Camera from "./camera_input.js";